steelfreak/steelfreak/README.md

-- 👯 I’m looking to collaborate on a number of projects in 2024
+- 👯 I’m looking forward to collaborate on a number of projects in 2026

 <img src="https://user-images.githubusercontent.com/74038190/213910845-af37a709-8995-40d6-be59-724526e3c3d7.gif" width="900">
 <br><br>